JLesDev/JLesDev/README.md

-- 👋 Hi, I’m @JLesDev
+- 👋 Hi, I’m Jonty

 Ask me about sports, statistics, and puzzles!

-Will collab 4 food.

-Studying a Bachelor of Computer Science (Advanced) in Australia.
+Studying a Bachelor of Mathematical and Computer Sciences in Australia.

 jontyleslie@gmail.com